mderis/docs/docs/features/api-docs-generator.md

 you can use the general shared Multiple Response `* @apiUse GeneralSuccessMultipleResponse` which you can find and modify it from `app/Containers/Documentation/UI/API/Routes/*`

-<a name="edit-the-default-generated-values-in-the-templates"></a>

-## Edit the default generated values in the templates:
+## Edit the default generated values in the templates: {#edit-the-default-generated-values-in-the-templates}

 Apiato generates by defaults 2 API documentations, each one has it's own `apidoc.json` file.
 Both can be modified from the Documentation Containers in `Containers/Documentation/ApiDocJs/`